 Best of all, nothing needs to be room temperature like classic cinnamon roll recipes, so you can make it on a whim and have excellent results!

-The recipe calls for bread flour, but if you don’t have bread flour, all-purpose flour works perfectly well in this recipe.
-If using all-purpose flour, start with 4 cups and increase as needed.
+Bread Flour: If you don’t have bread flour, all purpose flour works perfectly, but be sure to start with 4 cups and increase as needed.

 How To Make Eggless Cinnamon Rolls